Imran Khan says his rivals think the only way is to 'eliminate him' - ExBulletin

 In a recent interview with France24, Khan said he still dreads another offer on his life in the near future.

-“They think the only way to get me out of the way is actually (to) eliminate me.
+“They think the only way to get me out is actually (to) get me out.
 So I think there’s still a threat,” Khan said, reported The News.

 According to the former prime minister, the suspected killer who was arrested right after the incident was just a decoy and there was another gunman at the rally in the eastern town.